sarahrshannon/sarahrshannon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a climate scientist based at the University of Bristol, specialising in the prediction of climate change impacts on water resources in glacier and snow-fed catchments.
-My research also involves developing models to accurately forecast future sea-level rise resulting from melting glaciers and ice sheets.

-My work centres around three core themes: first, I write code to model physical processes; second, I calibrate and validate models against historical observations, including remote sensing datasets; and finally, I run multi-model projections to predict the impacts of climate change under various CO<sub>2</sub> mitigation scenarios.
+I am a climate scientist at Ember, a clean energy think tank, where I use remote sensing data to monitor methane emissions from coal mines.
+My background lies in developing climate and hydrological models.
+In the past, I have:

+- Developed a snow and glacier melt model for the DECIPHeR hydrology model, predicting the impacts of glacier melting on river flows in Central Asian catchments.
+- Created a glacier model for the JULES land surface model, using it to predict future sea level rise.
-My research journey began as an atmospheric scientist, where I developed a desert dust model to explain high concentrations of Saharan dust observed in Barbados during the 1980s.
-More recently, I have focused on assessing the links between climate change and glacier lake outburst floods (GLOFs) in Peru and Chile.
+- Began as an atmospheric scientist, developing a desert dust model to explain the high concentrations of Saharan dust observed in Barbados during the 1980s.
+- Recently focused on using computer vision techniques to identify features in photographic and satellite imagery.

-I am currently interested in working at the intersection between climate change and AI.
+I am excited about emerging technologies in earth observation and artificial intelligence.

-If you would like to find out more about my projects, click on the research link to see a summary of my current and past research projects.
+If you would like to find out more about my projects, click [here](https://sarahrshannon.github.io/research/) to see a summary of past research projects.

 <h3>Projects</h3>